mongodb-js/compass/packages/bson-transpilers/CONTRIBUTING.md

 Each input language has it's own set of symbols that are part of the language.
 The majority of symbols supported in the input languages are BSON types (i.e. `Int32`, `ObjectId`, etc) but there are a few native types like `RegExp` and `Date` that are not BSON-specific.
-In order for the compiler to know if a symbol is undefined, we store symbol information in a
+In order for the transpiler to know if a symbol is undefined, we store symbol information in a
 [Symbol Table](https://en.wikipedia.org/wiki/Symbol_table).